huyHA9597/InsuranceClaimSystem/README.md

 ASP.NET Web API project is an entry point to the application.
 It contains all the controller and domain logic for handling the claim management system.

 #### Project structure:
 - Database: To initialize and configure a DbContext instance.
+Also containing some seed data in OnModelCreating override method.
-- Domain: Contain the **Claim** model
+- Domain: Contain the **Claim** model.
 - Extensions: To contain the configuration for Database, CORS, validation and other services,...
 - Features: Contain the controller and the claim endpoint logic.
 Each endpoint is splited into a separate folder.
 You can see that the logic handler and the validation will be owned for each endpoint.
 This make any newcomers who just seen the project can get used to understand the project quickly.